You Are Not What You Eat You Are What You Digest and Absorb!

 Other organs aid digestion and absorption

 The digestive organs not in the digestive tract—the liver, gallbladder, and pancreas—also play crucial roles in your body.
 Although food does not move through them, all three of these organs play major roles in digestion by producing or concentrating important digestive fluids and enzymes.
+If you need help with digestive health issues, contact Jodie for women's digestive support and detoxes.

 Located between the stomach and the small intestine, the pancreas is the main organ responsible for the secretion of enzymes.
 The pancreas produces the enzymes to breaks down proteins, fats, and starch.
 These enzymes are extremely important for digesting and absorbing food substances.
 Without these, you would die of starvation, even with plenty of food in your system.
 Your body would simply not be able to process and use the food for energy without the pancreas.